empyrealus/DFA-Pattern-Matching-Algorithm/README.md

 A language may contain a set of rules called our grammar.
 Utilizing the rules of our grammar we can come up with a Regular Expression that consists of our languages alphabet to search for meaningful patterns.

-Using the DNA sequencing letters as an example we may say that our langugae DNA* consists of the alphabet {A,C,G,T}, if a rule of the DNA grammar states that we MUST have any combonation of AATTAATTAAAA or TTAATTAATTTTTT, then we may craft a regular expression that adheres to that rule of the grammar.
+Using the DNA sequencing letters as an example we may say that our language DNA* consists of the alphabet {A,C,G,T}, if a rule of the DNA grammar states that we MUST have any combonation of AATTAATTAAAA or TTAATTAATTTTTT, then we may craft a regular expression that adheres to that rule of the grammar.
 The regular expression would look like (AA+TT)(AA+TT)*.